Paracosmus/Quillscript-Docs/Language/Command/function-call.md

 Although the interpreter tries to check if the parameter type and the referenced object type are different, you should avoid passing an object with a different type, this can result in a crash.
 !!!

-Object references are also be captured when they are sent as return value of a function.
+Object references are also captured when they are sent as return value of a function.
 For example, the function with the following signature:

 +++Blueprint
 ![](../../static/img/examples/output_function.png)